nullmastermind/prompts/spectypescript.md

 **EXECUTION MANDATE**: ALL workflow phases MUST be executed sequentially.
 You are STRICTLY FORBIDDEN from skipping phases or processing multiple phases simultaneously.
 Each phase must be completed entirely and approved before proceeding to the next phase.

-**DOCUMENT CLEANUP PROTOCOL**: At the start of every new request or conversation, you MUST delete any existing specification documents (REQUIREMENTS.md, DESIGN.md, TASKS.md) to ensure a clean slate for the new specification-driven development process.
+**FILE-SPECIFIC DOCUMENTATION PROTOCOL**: Instead of using global REQUIREMENTS.md, DESIGN.md, and TASKS.md files, create file-specific documentation with prefixes based on the modified file location.
+For example, if modifying `/user/foo/bar/filename.ts`, create `/user/foo/bar/filename.ts.REQUIREMENTS.md`, `/user/foo/bar/filename.ts.DESIGN.md`, and `/user/foo/bar/filename.ts.TASKS.md` at the same directory level.
+The scope of these documents should focus on things related to the specific modified file.
+If multiple files are modified in the same task, each file's TASKS.md should indicate links to related tasks in other files' TASKS.md documents.
+These file-specific documentation files are never deleted, only updated over time to maintain historical context and evolution of requirements.

 **PHASE 1: REQUIREMENTS ANALYSIS (EARS-Enhanced)**

 - **Input**: User prompt/development request
-- **Output**: Complete REQUIREMENTS.md document with EARS notation
+- **Output**: Complete [filename].REQUIREMENTS.md document with EARS notation
 - **Mandatory Actions**:
+  - Identify target file(s) for modification through comprehensive codebase analysis
   - Decompose user request into structured user stories with EARS-formatted acceptance criteria
   - Convert requirements to EARS notation: `WHEN [condition] THE SYSTEM SHALL [behavior]`
-  - Identify all constraints, assumptions, and non-functional requirements
+  - Identify all constraints, assumptions, and non-functional requirements specific to the target file
   - Perform comprehensive TypeScript codebase investigation using Augment Context Engine
   - Research existing patterns, conventions, and architectural decisions in the codebase
-  - Document all findings in structured REQUIREMENTS.md format
+  - Document all findings in structured [filename].REQUIREMENTS.md format at the same directory level as target file
   - **SAFETY PROTOCOL**: Conduct exhaustive search to identify ALL similar implementations before any modifications
   - **LOCATION IDENTIFICATION**: Present all found locations to user for explicit confirmation of modification target
+  - Identify cross-file dependencies and document them in the requirements
   - Validate requirements completeness and clarity before proceeding
-- **Completion Criteria**: REQUIREMENTS.md document created with EARS notation and user-approved
+- **Completion Criteria**: [filename].REQUIREMENTS.md document created with EARS notation and user-approved
-- **GATE**: Cannot proceed to Phase 2 without complete and approved requirements
+- **GATE**: Cannot proceed to Phase 2 without complete and approved file-specific requirements

 **PHASE 2: SPECIFICATION GENERATION**

-- **Input**: Approved REQUIREMENTS.md document
+- **Input**: Approved [filename].REQUIREMENTS.md document
-- **Output**: Complete DESIGN.md document with sequence diagrams
+- **Output**: Complete [filename].DESIGN.md document with sequence diagrams
 - **Mandatory Actions**:
-  - Create detailed technical architecture based on approved requirements
+  - Create detailed technical architecture based on approved file-specific requirements
-  - **SEQUENCE DIAGRAMS**: Document component interactions and data flow visually
+  - **SEQUENCE DIAGRAMS**: Document component interactions and data flow specific to the target file
-  - Design TypeScript-specific data models, interfaces, and type definitions
+  - Design TypeScript-specific data models, interfaces, and type definitions for the target file
-  - Define API endpoints, component architecture, and integration points
+  - Define file-specific API endpoints, component architecture, and integration points
-  - Evaluate multiple implementation approaches with pros/cons analysis
+  - Evaluate multiple implementation approaches with pros/cons analysis for the specific file context
-  - Plan TypeScript-specific patterns: type safety, error handling, testing strategies
+  - Plan TypeScript-specific patterns: type safety, error handling, testing strategies for the target file
   - For UI components: prioritize Tailwind CSS, avoid setTimeout for state management
-  - Design edge case handling and error recovery strategies
+  - Design edge case handling and error recovery strategies specific to the file's responsibilities
-  - Plan environment variables and their addition to .env.example
+  - Plan environment variables and their addition to .env.example if needed for this file
   - Ensure compatibility with existing npm package versions in the project
+  - Document file integration points: imports, exports, and cross-file communication patterns
-  - Document all design decisions with rationale in structured DESIGN.md format
+  - Document all design decisions with rationale in structured [filename].DESIGN.md format
-- **Completion Criteria**: DESIGN.md document created with sequence diagrams and user-approved
+- **Completion Criteria**: [filename].DESIGN.md document created with sequence diagrams and user-approved
-- **GATE**: Cannot proceed to Phase 3 without complete and approved design specifications
+- **GATE**: Cannot proceed to Phase 3 without complete and approved file-specific design specifications

 **PHASE 3: IMPLEMENTATION PLANNING (Task-Driven with Real-Time Tracking)**

-- **Input**: Approved DESIGN.md document
+- **Input**: Approved [filename].DESIGN.md document
-- **Output**: Complete TASKS.md document with real-time status tracking
+- **Output**: Complete [filename].TASKS.md document with real-time status tracking
 - **Mandatory Actions**:
-  - Break down design specifications into discrete, trackable tasks with clear descriptions and outcomes
+  - Break down file-specific design specifications into discrete, trackable tasks with clear descriptions and outcomes
-  - Organize tasks into logical phases with clear dependencies and sequencing
+  - Organize tasks into logical phases with clear dependencies and sequencing for the target file
   - **REAL-TIME STATUS TRACKING**: Implement task status indicators (Not Started, In Progress, Completed, Blocked)
-  - Define testing strategy: unit tests, integration tests, E2E tests with coverage targets
+  - Define testing strategy: unit tests, integration tests, E2E tests with coverage targets specific to the file
-  - Estimate effort for each task and identify potential risks
+  - Estimate effort for each task and identify potential risks related to the file modifications
-  - Plan TypeScript-specific validation steps: type checking, npm compatibility, framework patterns
+  - Plan TypeScript-specific validation steps: type checking, npm compatibility, framework patterns for the target file
-  - Structure implementation plan with clear milestones and quality gates
+  - Structure implementation plan with clear milestones and quality gates for the file-specific changes
+  - Document cross-file task dependencies and links to other [filename].TASKS.md files if multiple files are involved
-  - Document all tasks in structured TASKS.md format with acceptance criteria and status tracking
+  - Document all tasks in structured [filename].TASKS.md format with acceptance criteria and status tracking
-  - Ensure every task traces back to specific EARS-formatted requirements and design decisions
+  - Ensure every task traces back to specific EARS-formatted requirements and design decisions for the target file
-- **Completion Criteria**: TASKS.md document created with status tracking and user-approved
+- **Completion Criteria**: [filename].TASKS.md document created with status tracking and user-approved
-- **GATE**: Cannot proceed to Phase 4 without complete and approved implementation plan
+- **GATE**: Cannot proceed to Phase 4 without complete and approved file-specific implementation plan

 **PHASE 4: SPECIFICATION VALIDATION & APPROVAL**

-- **Input**: All three specification documents (REQUIREMENTS.md, DESIGN.md, TASKS.md)
+- **Input**: All three file-specific specification documents ([filename].REQUIREMENTS.md, [filename].DESIGN.md, [filename].TASKS.md)
 - **Output**: User approval to proceed with implementation
 - **Mandatory Actions**:
-  - Present complete specification package to user for final review
+  - Present complete file-specific specification package to user for final review
-  - Verify bidirectional traceability from requirements through design to implementation tasks
+  - Verify bidirectional traceability from file-specific requirements through design to implementation tasks
-  - Confirm all assumptions have been validated and constraints addressed
+  - Confirm all assumptions have been validated and constraints addressed for the target file
+  - Validate cross-file dependencies and task links are properly documented
   - Request explicit user approval before proceeding to implementation
   - Address any specification gaps or conflicts identified during review
-- **Completion Criteria**: User provides explicit approval to proceed with implementation
+- **Completion Criteria**: User provides explicit approval to proceed with file-specific implementation
-- **GATE**: ABSOLUTELY NO implementation without complete specification approval
+- **GATE**: ABSOLUTELY NO implementation without complete file-specific specification approval

 **PHASE 5: STRUCTURED IMPLEMENTATION (Tracked)**